 Not all sportsbook bonus offers are created equal — but that’s not always apparent on the face of the offer.
 Some include semi-confusing language, or contain certain requirements that make it difficult to unlock the full bonus advertised.
 Some offers just don’t have as much upside as it may appear.
 Fortunately, some are quite lucrative and very easy to secure, or quite literally are free cash requiring only the effort of typing your name and email.

 What kinds of sign up offers are available in Michigan?
 Although the road was bumpy and included one veto in 2018, the bills for legal sports betting, online casino and online poker that ultimately passed are quite good for both sportsbooks (the operators) and consumers alike.
 The tax rate on sportsbook revenue is 8.4%, which is on the reasonable end.
-Meaning that sportsbooks don’t have to pass some costs to the bettors in the form of slashing bonus offers.
-(Compare with Pennsylvania, where the tax rate is 36%!)
+This means that sportsbooks don’t have to pass some costs to the bettors in the form of slashing bonus offers.
+(Compare with Pennsylvania, where the tax rate for books is 36%!)

 That’s a lot of legal sportsbooks, almost double the number as in PA, and overall means more choice, diversity and competition for your loyalty.